 Ask Better Questions

-Problem-focused leaders ask: who caused this and why did it happen?
-Solution-oriented leaders ask: what do we want to create from here and what is the next best action we can take right now?
+Problem-focused leaders ask who caused this and why did it happen.
+Solution-oriented leaders ask what do we want to create from here and what is the next best action we can take right now.
 The quality of the questions you ask in a crisis determines the quality of the solutions your team generates.
 Train yourself and your team to lead with forward-focused questions and watch the entire energy of your problem-solving process change.

 Build Momentum Through Small Wins

 One of the fastest ways to shift team culture toward solutions-focused thinking is to consistently acknowledge progress, not just results.
 When leaders recognize small wins along the path to solving a larger challenge, they reinforce the behavior they want to see more of.
 Progress creates momentum.
 Momentum creates confidence.
-And confident teams solve problems faster and more creatively than teams waiting for permission to act.
+Confident teams solve problems faster and more creatively than teams waiting for permission to act.

 Leverage Collective Intelligence

 The best solutions rarely come from a single person at the top of the org chart.
 Solution-oriented leaders build environments where diverse perspectives are actively sought and genuinely valued.
 When you bring your team into the problem-solving process rather than arriving with all the answers, you access collective intelligence that is almost always superior to individual thinking.
-You also build ownership, because people commit to solutions they helped create.
+Moreover, you build ownership, because people commit to solutions they helped create.

 Treat Setbacks as Data, Not Defeats